Video – Planting an outdoor classroom at Maeroa Intermediate School (3:07)

 - places of remembrance

-Applications will be considered for a planting area of less than 1 hectare.
-Te Uru Rākau will provide funding through community groups, schools, councils, the Royal New Zealand Returned and Services Associations (RNZRSA), and marae.
+Applications are considered for a planting area of less than 1 hectare.
+Te Uru Rākau provides funding through community groups, schools, councils, the Royal New Zealand Returned and Services Associations (RNZRSA), and marae.

 For their Matariki Tu Rākau project, local communities decide: